-Once it has been determined that the university will proceed with a formal investigation, CRTIX will appoint the Investigative Authority (IA) within 5 business days to initiate the process of determining whether a violation of System Regulation 08.01.01 or other university rule, SAP, code, or policy occurred.
+Once it has been determined that the university will proceed with a formal investigation, CRTIX will appoint the Investigative Authority (IA)10 within 5 business days to initiate the process of determining whether a violation of System Regulation 08.01.01 or other university rule, SAP, code, or policy occurred.

-The executive director of CRTIX (or designee) shall simultaneously notify the complainant(s) and respondent(s) in writing of the commencement of the investigation.
+The Executive Director of CRTIX (or designee) shall simultaneously notify the complainant(s) and respondent(s) in writing of the commencement of the investigation.
 The notice of investigation will include:

-- receipt of the complaint stating the allegation of a violation of this policy; - interim supportive measures, if any; - admonishments regarding cooperation and prohibiting retaliation; - any informal resolution process that may be available; and - an unredacted version of the complaint to an employee respondent(s) and their advisor, if applicable, with admonishments regarding privacy.
+- receipt of the complaint stating the allegation of a violation of this policy; - interim supportive measures, if any; - admonishments regarding cooperation and prohibiting retaliation; - any informal resolution process that may be available; and - an unredacted version of the complaint to an employee respondent(s) and their advisor, if applicable, with admonishments regarding privacy. - the appointed IA; the appointed Designated Administrator (DA)11 and Appellate

-&lt;sup>10 The IA is one or more trained individuals appointed to conduct a formal investigation to discover and examine the facts of an allegation and conclude if, based on the preponderance of the evidence, the allegation is substantiated, unsubstantiated, or if there is insufficient information.
+10 The IA is one or more trained individuals appointed to conduct a formal investigation to discover and examine the facts of an allegation and conclude if, based on the preponderance of the evidence, the allegation is substantiated, unsubstantiated, or if there is insufficient information.
 In complaints involving allegations of sex-based behaviors, the investigative authority will be limited to only reporting the evidence collected during the investigation, as well as issuing appropriate determinations surrounding credibility of witnesses and evidence.